numpy/numpy/doc/neps/nep-0050-scalar-promotion.rst

 -------------------------------------------------------------------

-The main impact on operations not involving Python scalars (``float``, ``int``, ``complex``) will be that 0-D arrays and NumPy scalars will never behave value-sensitive.
+The main impact on operations not involving Python scalars (``float``, ``int``, ``complex``) will be that operations on 0-D arrays and NumPy scalars will never depend on their values.
 This removes currently surprising cases.
 For example::

   np.arange(10, dtype=np.uint8) + np.int64(1)